Suzuki alumni from around the world are celebrating our Suzuki roots, and we’re uniting in this project!

 While her love for music and the desire to help others was deeply rooted during her formative years, it was not until college that Kei realized her potential to pursue a career that would use music performance and education to positively impact communities, particularly those that are underserved.
 After graduating from Swarthmore College with a Bachelor of Arts in biology and music, she switched her focus back to studying the violin under the guidance of Choong-Jin (C.J.)
 Chang, Ivan Chan, and Benny Kim.
 Kei has had the honor and pleasure of studying chamber music and collaborating with members of the Miami String Quartet.
-Equally passionate about orchestral playing, she has played in Orchestra 2001, Symphony in C, Mansfield Symphony, Akron Symphony Orchestra, Kansas City Symphony, Britt Music Festival, Chamber Orchestra of Philadelphia and the Philly POPS.
-Kei is dedicated to her work as a teaching artist at Play On, Philly! and Project 440 and is continuously exploring ways to use music education and performance as tools for inspiring, empowering, and uniting people of all backgrounds.
+Equally passionate about orchestral playing, she performs regularly with Britt Music Festival, Chamber Orchestra of Philadelphia, PA Ballet, and the Philly POPS and has also played in Kansas City Symphony, Akron Symphony Orchestra, Orchestra 2001, and Symphony in C. Kei has been dedicated to her work as a teaching artist at Play On, Philly! and Project 440 and is continuously exploring ways to use music education and performance as tools for inspiring, empowering, and uniting people of all backgrounds.

 Primary Suzuki teachers: Teri Einfeldt and David Einfeldt (Hartt School of Music), Linda Embser and Barbara Embser (Hartford Conservatory)